mdulin2/SpokaneCTF/Potential_Challenges.md

 - Access Control:
 	- Admin page is available
 	- Adding a user does not need authentication from admin.
-	- Predictable cookies.
+	- Predictable cookies (session fixation)
 	- Could either be a simple time-based mechanism that base-64 encoded or the md5 of the username?
-	- Static .pdfs that are available…
-	- A lot that could be done here!
 - SQL Injection:
 	- Get the flag from the search bar?
 	- Login as admin.